Universite-Gustave-Eiffel/NoiseModelling/Docs/NoiseModellingOnPostGIS.rst

 NoiseModelling core functions has been written with the idea of maintaining the H2GIS/PostGIS compatibility.scripts

-.. warning NoiseModelling Groovy scripts may use incompatible syntax with PostGIS.
+.. warning:: NoiseModelling Groovy scripts may use incompatible syntax with PostGIS.
+We are currently working on checking the compatibility with the PostGIS database.

 This tutorial will not cover the steps for installing and configuring a PostGIS database.